Do you think you can do more with your kitchen?

 When planning any project that alters the exterior shape or structure of your home, it is important to check with your local council whether or not a permit is needed.

-If you fail to secure the planning permission you need and go ahead with your extension any way, you may be ordered to tear it down and restore your property’s prior structure at your own expense.
+If you fail to secure the planning permission you need and go ahead with your extension in any way, you may be ordered to tear it down and restore your property’s prior structure at your own expense.

-This allows you to carry out specific works which meet certain criteria.
-Under permitted development the following rules apply:
+This allows you to carry out specific tasks that meet certain criteria.
+Under permitted development, the following rules apply: